Square Tax Reporting and GST Invoices FAQ

 What is the GST tax invoice?

 Your tax invoice from Square specifies the amount of taxes Square has charged on your processing fees.
+This also includes taxes on Afterpay’s processing fee if your customer has paid via Afterpay.
 Square provides this tax invoice to you so you can fulfil your tax obligations to the ATO.
 These fees have already been deducted from your account and are not outstanding.

 How are the amounts on the form calculated?

 The amount and transaction count on each form is calculated based on the total fees paid on all card sales you have processed through Square in a calendar month.
 Please note that your fee rates may vary from the advertised percentage due to rounding, differences in card present/card not present pricing and per-transaction fixed costs.
-The fee totals are inclusive of all credit and debit fees incurred through Visa, Mastercard, and American Express transactions.
-The effective fee rates are calculated by dividing the Processing Fee Amount (including or excluding GST) by the Total Collected Amount.
+The fee totals are inclusive of all credit and debit fees incurred through Afterpay or Visa, Mastercard, American Express and JCB transactions.

 What if I have multiple accounts?